-\textit{Unified description of learnability.---}A typical behavior of $\sigma$ evolving with circuit depth $D$ is shown in Fig.~\ref{fig:depth_evolving}.
-We use 1D brickwall circuits like the first two circuits in Fig.~\ref{fig:workflow_landscape}(a) representing $D=1,3$.
-The Hamiltonian is chosen as the 1D cluster model $H_{ZXZ}=-\sum_j Z_{j-1}X_{j}Z_{j+1}$ whose ground state is a 1D symmetry-protected topological state~\cite{Chen2011} that can be prepared with a layer of Hadamard gates followed by a layer of nearest-neighbor CZ gates. $\sigma$ first decreases exponentially with $D$, consistent with Theorem~\ref{thm:1}, until the circuit forms a global $2$-design at the linear scale resulting in the convergence to the value $\|\bm{\lambda}\|_2/\sqrt{2^N+1}\|\bm{\lambda}\|_1$.
-Besides, new information can be decoded from the comparison with $\sigma_0$, as depicted in the inset.
-At first, a layer of single-qubit rotations is too weak to include the ground state in line with $\tilde{\sigma}<1$.
-Then we have $\tilde{\sigma}\geq 1$ since the expressive power becomes sufficient for $D=1,2$ without causing severe bad local minima at least for $N\leq 16$.
-Next, RF decreases rapidly to $\tilde{\sigma}\ll 1$ with increasing $D$ since the landscapes start to have extensive bad local minima and even become almost flat with barren plateaus at $D\sim N$.
-Finally, RF turns to increase and again enters the learnable phase with $\tilde{\sigma}\geq 1$ because the circuit is overparametrized by exponential parameters, resulting in that there always exists a finite-gradient direction corresponding to the unitary rotations to the ground state.
-This instance shows that RF can provide a unified description of the typical learnability evolution with circuit depth.
+A typical behavior of $\sigma$ evolving with circuit depth $D$ is shown in Fig.\,\ref{fig:depth_evolving}.
+We use 1D brickwall circuits like the first two circuits in Fig.\,\ref{fig:workflow_landscape}(a) representing $D=1,3$.
+The Hamiltonian is chosen as the 1D transverse-field cluster model

+whose ground state at $|h|<1$ is a 1D symmetry-protected topological (SPT) state~\cite{Chen2011} that can be prepared with a layer of Hadamard gates followed by a layer of nearest-neighbor CZ gates. $\sigma$ decreases exponentially with $D$, consistent with Theorem~\ref{thm:1}, until the circuit forms a global $2$-design at the linear scale and converges to $\|\bm{\lambda}\|_2/\sqrt{2^N+1}\|\bm{\lambda}\|_1$.

+Nontrivial information emerges from the comparison with $\sigma_0$ (cf. the inset of Fig.\,\ref{fig:depth_evolving}).
+At first, the circuit is too weak to include the ground state ($\tilde{\sigma}<1$).
+Then the expressive power becomes sufficient ($\tilde{\sigma}\geq 1$) for $D=1,2$ without causing bad local minima at least for $N = 16$.
+Next, the landscapes start to have extensive bad local minima and even become almost flat with barren plateaus at $D\in \Omega(N)$ ($\tilde{\sigma}\ll 1$).
+Finally, RF turns to increase and again enters the learnable phase ($\tilde{\sigma}\geq 1$) because the circuit is overparametrized by exponential parameters, resulting in the existence of a finite-gradient direction corresponding to the unitary rotation towards the ground state.
+This example shows RF can provide a unified description of the typical learnability evolution with circuit depth.